ryanrayhk/AHK-Win-Taskbar-Auto-Hidden-Toggle/README.md

 shortcut key: Win+B

+# To make it auto run when startup
 Create shortcut and copy into Windows Startup folder

 To access the Windows Startup folder, follow these steps: